310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 We aren’t just helping out with the preparations, but also participating in the event as idols.

-I’m afraid that unless we sleep over, the decorations alone would take up all of our time.
+Therefore, I’m afraid to say that unless we sleep over, the decorations alone would take up all of our time.

 Otherwise, we would barely have any time for practice, and our main job as idols would be neglected.